vuejs/docs/src/guide/components/slots.md

 </button>
 ```

-Now when we use `<submit-button>` in a parent component, providing no content for the slot:
+Now when we use `<SubmitButton>` in a parent component, providing no content for the slot:

 ```vue-html
 <SubmitButton />